adobe/adobe-changelog-generator/README.md

 Filters are responsible for filter data received from loader.

 * Create new `<custom_name>.js` file in `src/groups` folder.
-Note: The name of the file will be used as group name.
+Note: The name of the file will be used as a group name.
 * Set your custom group name and configuration to `loader.config.groupBy.name` config option.
 **Example**:
 ```